 Be willing to put in a lot of extra effort in order to make your project conform to the relevant build or installation standards.
 Building and installing is an entry point: it's okay for things to get harder after that, if they absolutely must, but it would be a shame for the user's or developer's very first interaction with the software to require unexpected steps.

-Although the formal release is a source code package, most users
+Although the formal release is a source code package, users often

-will install from binary packages, either provided by their operating
+install software from binary packages, either provided by their operating

 system's software distribution mechanism, or obtained manually from